 A vignette I created on the kitchen table recently.

 So gorgeous!
 Via Dreamy Whites.

-A little vignette I did on the counter last month.
-These two are the ones I brought home from my trip to Provence!
+A little vignette I did on the counter last fall.
+This is one I brought home from my trip to Provence!

 This is Brooke Giannetti’s previous home.
 Seems she liked them even then!
 I love them mixed with all the silver and ironstone.